Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 If parsing was successful, `is_valid_html_code` will return `true`, at which point we can be sure that `html_code_to_rgba` will return a valid color.

+---

 ## Color Chooser

 While manual entry like this works, it is hardly very user-friendly.
 For a more intuitive way to have our users select a color, mousetrap offers a purpose-built dialog: [`ColorChooser`](@ref).

 `ColorChooser`s constructor takes the title of the window as its only argument.
-After initialization, we can show the dialog to the user by calling `present!`, just like with a `WIndow`:
+After initialization, we can show the dialog to the user by calling `present!`, just like with a `Window`:

 ```julia
 color_chooser = ColorChooser("Choose Color")